Lucia's Blog: 2016-02-14

 "that no advantage may be gained over us by Satan: for we are not ignorant of his devices."

 • Evil Company: This is another powerful tool used by our enemy.
-This is Satan's right tool for the job and he knows the importance of such tool.
+This is Satan's right tool for the job, and he knows the importance of such a tool.
 It is here that our young must be careful and pay attention since evil company is one of Satan's best weapons or devices against them.
 The devil knows how powerful this tool is, the pressure of one's peers.
 It is good to remember Paul's warning to the Corinthians: "Do not be deceived: Bad company ruins good morals."
 (I Cor.
 15:33).
 So, what is evil company?
 It is merely the company that encourages to commit evil, sinful behavior.
 Do not make the mistake of equating evil company with the company of strangers.
 Why?
-Because one might think of evil company as only those who are criminals, drug dealers, gang members, but such is not this case.
-Evil company can take many forms such as friends, family, and even "religious" people!
-And of course, those who we know that have the most influence on us.
+Because one might think of evil company as only those who are criminals, drug dealers, and gang members, but such is not the case.
+Evil company can take many forms, such as friends, family, and even "religious" people!
+And, of course, those who we know have the most influence on us.
 It is sad, but many adopt the wicked and immoral behavior of our age from total strangers.
 Let us be careful about the company we keep!
-Be wise.
+Be wise!
 Satan wants to lure us away from the path of righteousness.
 Let this sink deep into your heart!

 • Vanity (Pride): Another tool in Satan's toolkit of devices.
 Vanity is the excessive pride of one's appearance and accomplishments.
 In other words, vanity is a wicked form of self-centeredness.
 It could easily be divided into two categories: vanity of position and vanity of possession.
 Vanity of position is primarily fed by conceit and arrogance.
 Vanity of possession is fueled mainly by greed, covetousness, and carnal desires.
-Surely, Satan knows how to use both against us.
+Indeed, Satan knows how to use both against us.
 In Genesis 3, the devil appealed to Eve's vanity of position by enticing her to be "like God" if she ate of the fruit of the tree of knowledge of good and evil.
 And when Eve "saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate."
 You see, Eve's vanity of position was awakened and stimulated.
 Moreover, the devil tried to use this kind of vanity against the Son of God to tempt Him in the wilderness.
-It was vanity that led Judas to betray our Lord Jesus for thirty pieces of silver (Matt.
+Vanity led Judas to betray our Lord Jesus for thirty pieces of silver (Matt.
 26:14-15).
-Vanity also directed Ananias and Saphira to lie and eventually to cause their death (Acts 5).
+Vanity also directed Ananias and Saphira to lie and eventually cause their death (Acts 5).
 Sadly, vanity has caused many to "stray from the faith" (I Tim.
 6:10).
 It was vanity that led many of the Pharisees, Sadducees, chief priests and elders to reject and dishonor Jesus (Rom.
 1:21).
 Vanity caused Diotrephes to seek to "have the pre-eminence among" other Christians (III John 1:9).
 No wonder the writer of the book of Ecclesiastes wrote many times saying that "all is vanity"!

 • Ignorance: Satan uses ignorance in his work against man since he does not want him to know God's Word that will set him free from the bondage of sin (John 8:32).
 Indeed, ignorance is what keeps us captive from believing the Truth to set us free from sin.
 Sadly, many people will be "destroyed for lack of knowledge" since they chose to reject it (Hosea 4:6).
 Why then do you suppose the devil works so strenuously at snatching the Word, the Truth, away from man's heart?
-In the parable of the sower in Luke 8:11 Jesus explains:
+In the parable of the sower in Luke 8:11, Jesus explains:

 • " The seed is the word of God" (Luke 8:11).